9th8/up-to-date-real-world-haskell/11-testing-and-quality-assurance.md

 Running this in GHCi, we can confirm the result.
-It is reassuring to have the test framework spot the flaws in our reasoning about the code--exactly what we\'re looking for:
+It is reassuring to have the test framework spot the flaws in our reasoning about the code--exactly what we're looking for:

 ``` screen
 ghci> quickCheck prop_punctuate'